 Ministry of Help to the Sick and Homebound

 Volunteers bring Holy Communion to the sick of the parish and visit those members unable to get to Mass.
+Please call the Church Office if you are interested in helping in this Ministry.

 An opportunity to proclaim God's word during Sunday Liturgies as well as Masses during the week and special occasions.
 Individuals desiring to become a Lector must be Confirmed and a practicing Catholic in good standing.
 Training provided for those interested.
 Call Vernon Dunn at 321.5896.